What is the FMLA?

 Employees are responsible for ensuring that their FMLA forms are complete and turned into the HR Leave Coordination Team within the Department of Labor’s specified time-frame of 15 days.

 While on continuous FMLA leave, employee must contact their supervisor at least every 30 days.

-Contact the Leave Coordination Team at 801-535-7121 if you have any questions about which form(s) you need to fill out for your situation.
+Contact the Leave Coordination Team at 801-535-7121 if you have any questions about leave.